justinglow/home-assistant-config/README.md

 # Home Assistant Config

 Hey!
 This is my Home Assistant configuration.
-Here's what my setup entails so far:
+Under the screenshot of my Home Assistant front-end, you'll find the devices I'm using, the automations I have running, as well as some video examples.

 ![Home Assistant front-end](http://i.imgur.com/buFzIfi.png)